jackyng88/cloudpak-eventstreams-story/README.md

    - An S3 Bucket policy so we can perform actions on the S3 bucket.

-## Creating Event Streams Topics, API Key, and Necessary Certificates -
+## Creating Event Streams Topics -
 1. Navigate to the Cloud Pak for Integration Platform Navigator.

 2. Click View Instances and click the Event Streams instance that you have created.

-3. Create the INBOUND topic.
+3. Click the Topics option on the left.
+Create the INBOUND topic.

 ![Create Topic](https://github.com/jackyng88/cloudpak-eventstreams-story/raw/master/supporting-pictures/create%20topic.png)